flutter/engine/lib/spirv/README.md

 ### Pixel Tests

 Pixel tests should run as part of unit-testing for each implementation of `dart:ui`.
 Currently, FragmentShader is only supported in C++.
 These tests aim to validate the correctness of transpilation to each target language.
 Each shader should render the color green #00FF00FF for a correct transpilation, and any other color for failure.
 They will be a GLSL files that are compiled to SPIR-V via `shaderc`.
+Therefor, the `fragColor` should resolve to `vec4(0.0, 1.0, 0.0, 1.0)` for all tests.

 To test the pixel tests directly: `./testing/run_tests.py --type dart --dart-filter fragment_shader_test.dart`